 What we do

 At Tower Hamlets Careers Service, our aim is to help young people reach their goals for the future.

-We work with young people aged between 13 and 19 – or up to age 25, for those with a learning difficulty or disability.
+We work with young people aged between 13 and 19 – or up to age 25, for those with a special educational need or disability (SEND).

 As of summer 2018, we are part of Young WorkPath – an innovative, coordinated approach that brings together the expertise of the council’s Careers Service with that of the WorkPath employment brokerage team.

-Our friendly, qualified careers advisers are based in the Young Workpath centre in Watney Market.
+Our friendly, qualified advisers are based in the WorkPath Office, 55 Upper Bank Street, E14 5GR.
 They also work in local secondary schools and New City College.
-Our team includes specialist careers advisers for young people with complex special educational needs or disabilities
+Our team includes specialist careers advisers for young people with complex special educational needs or disabilities.

 We help young people with things like:

 - getting into education (college, 6th form, university)